kxddry/drawing_of_lots/README.md

 ---

 > usage:
-> - ask all participants to use the command /start
+> - ask all participants to use the command /register to register in the poll
-> - have an owner that will be able to send commands /poll, /start, /next, /send, etc.
+> - have an owner that will be able to send the command /poll
 > - create a file called pkg/.env, having `TOKEN`=`bot_api` and `OWNER`=`telegram_ID` inside
 > - its simple really